pandas-dev/pandas/doc/source/internals.rst

 - ``_constructor_sliced``: Used when a manipulation result has one lower dimension(s) as the original, such as ``DataFrame`` single columns slicing.
 - ``_constructor_expanddim``: Used when a manipulation result has one higher dimension as the original, such as ``Series.to_frame()`` and ``DataFrame.to_panel()``.

-Following table shows how ``pandas`` data structures define constructor properties by default.
+The following table shows how ``pandas`` data structures define constructor properties by default.

 ===========================  ======================= =================== =======================
 Property Attributes          ``Series``              ``DataFrame``       ``Panel``